a910590433/etl-postgresql-project/README.md

 )
 ```
 4. Run the ETL script
+Execute the Python script to extract, transform, and load the data

 #### **Findings**
+1. The average age at first marriage in Taiwan has steadily increased over time for both men and women.
-1. In Taiwan, both men and women are marrying at older ages compared to previous years.
-In 2023, the average age at first marriage was 32.5 for men and 30.5 for women.
+2. In 2023, the average age at first marriage reached **32.5 for men** and **30.5 for women**.
-2. People in major cities tend to marry about one year later than those in non-major cities, although this gap narrowed slightly in 2023.
+3. Individuals in major cities tend to marry approximately **one year later** than those in non-major cities, although this gap narrowed slightly in 2023.
-3. The top three cities with the highest average age at first marriage for both genders are Taipei, New Taipei, and Kaohsiung.
+4. The top three cities with the highest average age at first marriage for both genders are **Taipei, New Taipei, and Kaohsiung**, indicating a strong urban effect on marriage patterns.